 Click here to view more photos from the El Salvador Mission Trip

-Fourteen University of Great Falls students spent the 2010 Spring Break in Seattle, volunteering their time to support the Haiti relief efforts.
+Fourteen University of Great Falls students spent Spring Break in Seattle, volunteering their time to support the Haiti relief efforts.

 Directly following the January earthquake in Haiti, University students collected money that was sent to Providence Health International, a ministry of Providence Health & Services, the parent organization of the University, in an effort to provide assistance and relief funds to those affected by the Haiti earthquake.
 Students also raised awareness of the needs in Haiti disaster and came up with the idea for the Alternative Spring Break.
 Students wanted to take a more proactive approach and do what they could to help in the Haiti relief efforts.

 Students worked at the Providence Health International warehouse, loading medical supplies and other necessities that will be sent to Haiti.
 Providence Health International manages a warehouse in partnership with other Catholic health systems and international development organizations.
 The warehouse receives and prepares medical donation for shipment to hospitals and clinics in other countries.